EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ### Enable automated copy of `ondemand` directory to a back-end

-To enable Open OnDemand to automatically copy your `ondemand` directory to a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, you need to set up a passphrase-less SSH key between the Open OnDemand host and the back-end.
+To enable Open OnDemand to automatically copy your `ondemand` directory to a back-end where your home directory is not common to both the Open OnDemand host and the back-end, you need to set up a passphrase-less SSH key between the Open OnDemand host and the back-end.

 !!!
 Note

-    Setting up SSH keys does **not** need to be done for back-ends where your home directory is mounted both on the Open OnDemand host and the back-ends.
+    Setting up SSH keys does **not** need to be done for back-ends where your home directory is common to both on the Open OnDemand host and the back-ends.

 Set up a passphrase-less SSH key between the Open OnDemand host and the back-end: